Conditions

 Rules based on channels

-When multiple channels are available to your Smart App, you might want to execute certain logic based on the channel the conversation is running in.
+If multiple channels are available to your Smart App, you might want to execute certain logic based on the channel the conversation is running in.
 This can easily be done using the rule type Channel.

 Example condition based on channel